|

 Ashmore's twelve stall roundhouse.
 This area was constructed by Hugh Jeffrey,

-our President, and is full of detail and well thought out construction.
+our club President at the time, and is full of detail and well thought out construction.
 We

 have decided to totally redo this area and are now in the process of